Integrating Math, Science, and Engineering in the Classroom

 Regardless of the entry point, the very nature of STEM is engagement.
 When the focus is on the design, application, and integration of various pieces—which frequently involve a dose of hands-on maker project-based learning—learners natural curiosity is ignited.

-For more detailed information on the Science and Math Practices, see these websites:
+For more detailed information on the science and math

 CCSS Standards for Mathematical Practice: http://www.corestandards.org/Math/Practice/